 The windlass is located under the forward deck hatch in the anchor locker.
-The anchor is stored in the chute through the bow and is raised and lowered by the windlass.
+The anchor is stored in the bow anchor chute and is raised and lowered by the windlass.
 The anchor line is stored below the windlass and routed out through the windlass to the chain and anchor.
 The anchor locker is equipped with a receptacle for the windlass remote control.